 Here are a few reasons why you should consider making the switch:

-• Eco-friendly cleaning products are made from natural and renewable resources, which means they are sustainable and have a lower impact on the environment.
+- Eco-friendly cleaning products are made from natural and renewable resources, which means they are sustainable and have a lower impact on the environment.

-• Many conventional cleaning products contain chemicals that can be harmful to aquatic life and other wildlife, as well as contribute to air pollution.
+- Many conventional cleaning products contain chemicals that can be harmful to aquatic life and other wildlife, as well as contribute to air pollution.

-• Switching to eco-friendly cleaning products can help reduce your exposure to harmful chemicals, which can cause respiratory problems, skin irritation, and other health issues.
+- Switching to eco-friendly cleaning products can help reduce your exposure to harmful chemicals, which can cause respiratory problems, skin irritation, and other health issues.

-Make your own cleaning products
+Step 3: Make your own cleaning products

-One of the easiest ways to make your cleaning routine more eco-friendly is to swap out harsh chemicals for natural ingredients.
+Switching to eco-friendly cleaning products doesn’t have to cost the earth.
 Many of the items you already have in your pantry can be used for cleaning!

 Here are some examples of natural ingredients and their uses:

-• Baking soda: a gentle abrasive that can be used to scrub surfaces, deodorize carpets, and absorb odors.
+- Baking soda: a gentle abrasive that can be used to scrub surfaces, deodorize carpets, and absorb odors.

-• Vinegar: a natural disinfectant that can be used to clean windows, remove stains, and freshen up laundry.
+- Vinegar: a natural disinfectant that can be used to clean windows, remove stains, and freshen up laundry.

-• Lemon juice: a natural bleach that can be used to remove stains and brighten surfaces.
+- Lemon juice: a natural bleach that can be used to remove stains and brighten surfaces.

-• Essential oils: add a few drops of your favorite essential oil to your cleaning solution for a pleasant scent and added cleaning power.
+- Essential oils: add a few drops of your favorite essential oil to your cleaning solution for a pleasant scent and added cleaning power.

-Here are a couple of easy recipes to make:
+Here are some easy recipes to make:

 All-purpose cleaner